 A resume is most known as a tool prospective employees use to market themselves to potential employers.
-It’s a list of experiences, accomplisments that qualify you for the job or for admission to college or the scholarshp program.
+It’s a list of experiences, accomplishments that qualify you for the job or for admission to college or the scholarship program.

 Why does a high school student need a resume?

 First, many colleges and universities require applicants to submit a resume, and each year more and more ask for one.
 Most scholarship applications also request a resume.
 Equally important, creating a resume is a valuable impetus to reflect on your life, take stock in what you have accomplished and write it all down.
 The resume will also be helpful for you as you fill out your college applications and for your teachers as they write their teacher recommendations.

 - Serves as a foundation for the Common App Activities List (or vice versa–see this post if you’ve already written your activities list).